 Parent PLUS Loan – up to full cost

-Parents of eligible students may borrow up to the full cost of attendance at 7.9% fixed interest.
+Parents of eligible students may borrow up to the full cost of attendance at a variable interest rate, currently at 6.84%.

 Work-Study Program – Amount Varies

 Federal and Non-Federal Work-Study and regular work programs are designed for students with financial need.
 Available with minimum wage as the base rate.